jasonraimondi/ts-oauth2-server/docs/getting_started/index.md

 });
 ```

-## Revoke Tokens (RFC7009 “OAuth 2.0 Token Revocation”)
+## Revoke Token

 ::: tip Note
 Implementing this endpoint is optional, but recommended.
+RFC7009 “OAuth 2.0 Token Revocation”
 :::

 The `/token/revoke` endpoint is a back channel endpoint that revokes an existing token.